-In New Zealand the Māori language is experiencing a revival.
-Try to learn some Māori language phrases while you're here – start with 'Kia ora!' – hello!
+In Aotearoa New Zealand, Te Reo Māori is experiencing a significant revival.
+Try to learn some Māori phrases while you're in Aotearoa – start with kia ora (hello).

 Learning basic Māori greetings (mihi) is a great place to start.
 Try using these anywhere you go in New Zealand - quite often, the response will be a wide smile.